ProjectNeura/LEADS/README.md

 To learn about the configuration file, read [Configurations](#configurations).

-If you install Python using the scripts, you will not find `python ...`, `python3 ...`, `pip ...`, or `pip3 ...` working because you have to specify the Python version such that `python3.12 ...` and `python3.12 -m pip ...`.
+If you install Python using the scripts, you will not find `python ...`, `python3 ...`, `pip ...`, or `pip3 ...` working because you have to specify the Python environment such that `/usr/local/leads/venv/bin/python ...` and `/usr/local/leads/venv/bin/pip ...`.

 ## Environment Setup